salvatorecampagna/CarND/term1/project2_traffic_sign_classifier/writeup.md

 I used Pandas, at this stage, to load the table mapping traffic sign IDs to traffic sign labels.
 This way I have a table mapping, for instance, traffic sign ID 2 to label 'Speed limit (50km/h)' and so on.

-### 2. Include an exploratory visualization of the dataset and identify where the code is in your code file.
+***Include an exploratory visualization of the dataset and identify where the code is in your code file.***

 The Python code for this step is contained in the fifth code cell of the Jupyter notebook.